 This little park is dedicated to an important poet with a simple stone inscription.

-He was a man who moved to the Dominican Republic from Curacao and stayed, and also had a daughter Luisa Castro who was one of the most influential woman writers of Latin America.
+Pellerano was a man who moved to the Dominican Republic from Curacao, stayed, and also raised a daughter, Luisa Castro, who was one of the most influential woman writers of Latin America.

 ” La Nuestra, ” is a glowing statue in the park of a Dominican born poet and activist, Judith Burgos, who died of pneumonia in Harlem at the age of 39 who was, likewise, a shooting star.

-Poets use few words but the words they use must fit together, contain enough punch to last throughout time with time’s changes of culture, etiquette and politics.
-Poets write about grand things and things as minor as a cup of tea or a morning walk or a cat sitting on a window sash as the sun rises on the bougainvilla bush outside the front porch.
+Poets use few words but the words they use must fit exactly, contain enough punch to outlast time with time’s changes of culture, etiquette and politics.
+Poets write about grand things as well as things as minor as a cup of tea, a morning walk, or a cat sitting on a window sash as the sun rises on a bougainvilla bush outside the front porch.

-This is a quiet little park towards the south of the Zona Colonia, on the same street as the Larimer Museo and the Sanctuary at Parque Colon.
+This is a quiet little park towards the south of the Zona Colonia. on the same street as the Larimer Museo and the Cathedral at Parque Colon.